justinband/justinband.github.io/README.md

 _Why is my resume not showing up?_
 - It can be a few things:
     - Ensure that the filename of your resume is `index.md` or `README.md`.
 GitHub Pages prioritizes displaying `index.md` (`index.html` works too) so if you want a README your resume should be `index.md`.
     - Ensure that the source for your GitHub Pages site is being built from the correct branch.
-This option can be found in the **GitHub Pages** section of your repository settings.Change the name of your resume to `index.md`.
+This option can be found in the **GitHub Pages** section of your repository settings.
+Change the name of your resume to `index.md`.
 If preferred, `index.html` will also work.

 _Why am I using Git for this?_

-- Yes, I know, it's only a static page.
-A file could be uploaded and that's that.
-However, as outlined in Etter's book, Git has quickly become the standard version-control tool for software and documentation management.
-Git brings many benefits.
-In terms of documentation, Git reduces reliance on the traditional documentation approach and can allow the users themselves can make changes to the documentation (assuming the Git repository is public).
-All in all, Git usage is good practice.
+- Yes, this is only a static page.
+Instead, a file could be updated on the webiste and that's that.
+However, as outlined in Etter's book, using Git to manage files has many benefits.
+It allows for offline work and enables teams to concurrently work on the same project.
+In terms of documentation, Etter says that technical writers should use Git because developers generally like it more than other methods.

+_What are the benefits of static websites over traditional websites?_

+- Traditional websites built using Angular, React, or any other web language, all require expertise.
+Also, there may be databases, a server, or dependencies required.
+In contrast, static websites are fast and simple to get started as they require minimal overhead and have low coupling to other web technologies.
+Moreover, static websites provide a base level of setup, just enough for a website to look good.
+In comparison to Angular, the developer would need to create _everything_.
+Complexity in static sites only arise when the theme is manually edited.

+_Can I use a wiki instead?_

+- Definitely!
+Compared to static websites, wikis are a breeze.
+There is negligible overhead, they don't require a repository, and are easy to edit.
+The startup process for wikis is incredible.
+But, like most things in software, there are drawbacks.
+The most glaring one being that internet access is always required when editing a wiki.
+With static websites and Git everything, will always be editable on your local machine.